 Ways to Be a Better Public Speaker

 Whether you’re required to do it frequently or occasionally, there perhaps is nothing more nerve-wracking than getting up in front of an audience in the course of your job.
 If you dread the idea of presenting to others, you’re not alone.
+Luckily, there are a number of public speaking courses that might help you overcome this fear.
 Public speaking is actually Americans’ single greatest fear — more so than heights, needles, and other common phobia triggers.

 While not everyone is particularly nervous about addressing an audience, let’s face it: Many folks out there just aren’t that great at it.
 If public speaking is a necessity in your line of work, here’s what you can do to not only survive it, but excel at it.